odockal/podman-desktop/ADOPTERS.md

 # Podman Desktop Adopters

 Thank you to all the individuals, organizations, and projects that are using Podman Desktop!
+Test

 ### Contribution Guidelines
 If you're using Podman Desktop and want to add your organization to this list submit a pull request with your change.
 In your pull request, please include the following information: